dogweather/safe-to-upgrade/README.md

 ## "Is it safe to upgrade?"

+Crowdsourced info for developers.
+Can we take a chance and upgrade our work machine?

+### macOS

-App             | macOS Big Sur 11.1
+App             | Big Sur 11.1
 --------------- | ------------------
 Homebrew        | `unconfirmed` [It should be compatible since v.
 2.6.0.](https://brew.sh/2020/12/01/homebrew-2.6.0/) VS Code         | `maybe not` [Reports of crashes](https://developercommunity.visualstudio.com/content/problem/1273360/visual-studio-code-151-crashes-mac-os-big-sur.html)